On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: Funding

-\section{{Funding}}
+Incorporating proportional insurance coverage necessitates redefining the infinitesimal generator of the process, thereby introducing non-local functional terms.
+As a result, classical methods for solving the generator to derive the trapping probability are no longer applicable.
+To address this, we develop a recursive approach based on Sturm–Liouville theory and the properties of the special functions that arise in this setting, enabling us to solve the resulting integro-differential equation (IDE) and obtain numerical estimates.

+Comparing trapping probabilities under no insurance coverage and proportional insurance coverage suggests that, for those with capital just above the critical capital, as in the findings of existing studies, insurance and the associated need for premium payments increases their probability of falling below the poverty line.
+However, our findings also suggest that although insurance alone may not benefit the most vulnerable households, it can still play a crucial role for relatively more privileged households that would otherwise be doomed to fall into poverty, as it eliminates the certainty of trapping.
+Insurance may therefore still constitute an effective tool for poverty reduction at the population level.

+\section{Funding}

-The work of K.H and C.C was supported by Engineering and Physical Sciences Research Council (EPSRC) [grant number EP/W522399/1]; and the EPSRC and ESRC Centre for Doctoral Training on Quantification and Management of Risk and Uncertainty in Complex Systems Environments [grant number EP/L015927/1].
+The work of K.H. and C.C. was supported by Engineering and Physical Sciences Research Council (EPSRC) [grant number EP/W522399/1]; and the EPSRC and ESRC Centre for Doctoral Training on Quantification and Management of Risk and Uncertainty in Complex Systems Environments [grant number EP/L015927/1].
+José Miguel Flores-Contró gratefully acknowledges funding from the FWO and F.R.S.-FNRS under the Excellence of Science (EOS) programme, project ASTeRISK (40007517).

-\section{{Acknowledgements}}
+\section{Acknowledgements}

-E.T thanks the colleagues in the Department of Mathematical Sciences at the University of Liverpool for their hospitality during his visit Fall 2023, when part of this work was conducted.
+E.T. thanks the colleagues in the Department of Mathematical Sciences at the University of Liverpool for their hospitality during his Fall 2023 visit, when part of this work was conducted.

+The authors are grateful to the anonymous referees for their numerous helpful and constructive comments on an earlier version of this manuscript.